fidwell/AdventOfCode/CSharp/README.md

 ### Preparing input

 My input files are not included.
-If you'd like to run your own, should go in the `AdventOfCode.Tests\Inputs` folder with the following naming convention:
+If you'd like to run your own, they should go in the `input` folder in the repository's root directory with the following naming convention:

-- Subfolder named `_2022`, `_2023`, etc.
+- Subfolder named `2022`, `2023`, etc.
-- Example input files should be named `puzzle01_example.txt` if there is one example for both parts, or `puzzle01_part1_example.txt` and `puzzle01_part2_example.txt` if there are separate examples for each part.
 - Personal input files should be named `puzzle01.txt`, `puzzle02.txt`, etc.
-- Look at the `csproj` file contents for a full list.
+- Example input files that my solvers support should be included in the repo.

 ### Run tests